About Costa Rica

 2014 – ISL Costa Rica implemented a Sports Medicine Program.

-2015 – University of Tennessee, Knoxville celebrated their 10th anniversary of traveling and serving with ISL in Costa Rica.
+2015 – The University of Tennessee in Knoxville celebrated their 10th anniversary of traveling and serving with ISL in Costa Rica.

-2015 – ISL Costa Rica hosted all ISL country coordinators and US staff for a meeting.
+2015 – ISL Costa Rica hosted ISL Country Coordinators and US staff for a conference.

 Where We Serve in Costa Rica

 ISL works with Costa Rican and Nicaraguan populations within a variety of communities and organizations in Costa Rica.
 ISL serves rural communities without easy access to urban conveniences and urban “precarios”, where homes are constructed with non-permanent materials.
 We also serve in nursing homes, homes for disabled persons abandoned by their families, and with wildlife and environmental conservation centers.

 ISL works in all seven provinces of Costa Rica.
 Many of our partner communities and organizations are located in the Great Metropolitan Areas (GAMs) in the capitals of Cartago, San Jose, Heredia, and Alajuela.
 Our Hike for Humanity program has been successful in bringing healthcare services to indigenous people in the provinces of Puntarenas and Limón.

 Costa Rica has a healthcare and social welfare system that, unfortunately, is overwhelmed with the needs of its people.
 The unemployment rate is very high and there is a large population of immigrants living in poverty.
 Public and private sector employees and self-employed people who contribute to the economy are the ones who benefit the most from the system.